Dutch Hit By First Snowstorm In A Decade As Europe Shivers - UrduPoint

 In Germany, snowfall caused major disruption to trains and cancellations of services between cities including Hamburg and Hanover.

-Thick snow of up to 30 centimetres meanwhile disrupted road traffic, with hundreds of accidents and part of a motorway in North-Westphalia closed by police after it turned into a virtual ice rink.
+Thick snow of up to 30 centimetres meanwhile disrupted road traffic, with hundreds of accidents and part of a motorway in North Rhine-Westphalia closed by police after it turned into an ice rink.

 Several vehicles were trapped beneath piles of snow and their owners had to dig them out with shovels, according to pictures on the Bild website.